Sydney (NRC team): Home grounds

 For the ARC in 2007, the Rays played at Bluetongue Central Coast Stadium.

 Supporters

 With the reemergence of the competition in the form of the NRC, fans from Manly and Warringah rugby heartland - tragic supporters of the game - formed the 'STRAYS'.
 In the spirit of rugby and the NRC they came together to make sure the new club had support in the local community and to 'enrich the sideline experience'.
 Its members were drawn to the common cause by the founder, Michael Gordon.

-Current squad

-The squad for the 2019 NRC season: